Athletic Hall of Honor

 • 1968 Clear Creek High School Girls Volleyball; U.I.L.
 State Champions, Coach Jill Harrington

-The Clear Creek ISD 2022 Athletic Hall of Honor candidate nomination window is open until May 1, 2022.
+The Clear Creek ISD 2023 Athletic Hall of Honor candidate nomination window will be announced soon.

 Special thanks to